bbauska/W3Cx-3of5/README.md

 <h4>Example #3: setting the type of corner when two lines meet</h4>

-The lineJoin property of the context indicates the way corners are rendered, when two lines meet.
-Possible values are miter (the default) for creating sharp corners, round, or bevel for "cut corners".
+<p>The lineJoin property of the context indicates the way corners are rendered, when two lines meet.
+Possible values are miter (the default) for creating sharp corners, round, or bevel for "cut corners".</p>

 <h4>Try this:</h4>